 Defining Blue Chip StocksSo what exactly are these high-quality stocks?
 The term "blue chip" itself is a reference to placing a wager.
 At one time, blue was the color of the highest-valued wagering chip, so the term is actually referring to stocks that are considered "safe bets."

+History tells us a blue chip stock is one that is very likely to provide a fair return on investment.
+In order to do so, a stock must have a proven track record, be financially sound, and must be somewhat insulated from the cycles of the economy.
+Terms that are often used in conjunction with blue chip include "bellwether" and even "large cap."
+Bellwether is used to describe a company that is recognized as the leader in its industry.
+For example, Microsoft would be considered a bellwether stock for computer software.
 Large cap is a reference to the size of a company in terms of total market capitalization.
 Market capitalization is calculated by taking the number of shares outstanding and multiplying by the stock's current price per share.
 It's the value of all the company's shares of common stock owned by investors.

 Dow Jones IndustrialsPerhaps the most famous list of 30 blue chip stocks is the Dow Jones Industrial Average.
 First published in 1826, the 30 companies in the DJIA are carefully selected from a variety of industries to provide a good indication of the American economy's health.
 While the performance of any individual member of the DJIA will fluctuate over time, most investors would agree the Dow is a good benchmark for identifying blue chip stocks.

 Finding Blue Chip StocksWe're going to use a stock screener to develop a quick list of what would be considered blue chip stocks.
 Before doing so, it's important to have a quantifiable definition.
 That means we need to translate the characteristics described above into parameters to be entered into the screening tool.

 Blue Chip Stock List